-1) "Clinical Development" progress bars represent the current state of the indicated programs.
+^{(1) &}quot;Clinical Development" progress bars represent the current state of the indicated programs.
 Blue arrows represent completed or in progress studies; white arrows represent planned approaches for future clinical studies.

-(2) Four indications will be pursued for iRT-148009 in PD, which will be pursued through two INDs, one focused on treatment in the brain in reatment naive or early-stage patients and the second focused on GI complications.
+(2) Four indications will be pursued for IKT-148009 in PD, which will be pursued through two INDs, one focused on treatment in the brain in treatment naïve or early-stage patients and the second focused on GI complications.
 MSA is a Parkinson's-like disease to enter clinical development at Phase 2 sharing the Phase 1 data for 148009 with PD.
-MSA moves forward in clinic ONLY if arimal model study orgoing is positive.
+MSA moves forward in clinic ONLY if animal model study ongoing is positive.

-(3) For biomarker status, "Validating" in the proposed transperse and in the target stage which has been perfect using reported using roder its sizes and fluids.
+(3) For biomarker status, Validated refers to proof of target engagement in the target tissue which has been performed using rodent tissues and fluids.
 We are currently developing methods for using clinical samples for validating our ability to confirm target engagement in patients.
 Validating in this context indicates ongoing efforts to prove target engagement using proprietary sources and methods under development from human tissues and fluids.
 Target engagement measures if and to what extent a compound occupies its target.
-Can be used for patient selection' refers to our ability to use one or more markers we are currently "Validating" to screen patients for the presence of that marker as a means of defining the patients most likely to benefit from the proposed treatment.
+Can be used for patient selection' refers to our ability to use one or more markers we are currently Validating' to screen patients for the presence of that marker as a means of defining the patients most likely to benefit from the proposed treatment.